abbasaziz/abbasaziz/README.md

 Hey there!
 I'm **Abbas Aziz**, I am an Electrical Engineer and a full-stack web developer who has fresh understanding and experience in web development and a range of programming languages, frameworks, CI/CD pipelines and cloud technologies.
 I specialize in developing scalable applications using Flask APIs, PostgreSQL, React, and AWS.
 I'm thrilled to share my projects and code with you here on GitHub. :computer:

 ## What You'll Find Here
-In this repository, you'll find a collection of my personal projects, open-source contributions, and experiments.
-I enjoy working on a variety of domains, including web development, data analysis, machine learning, and more.
-Feel free to explore and discover the projects that catch your interest. :bulb:
+In these repositories, you'll find a collection of my personal projects, open-source contributions, and experiments.
+I enjoy working on a variety of domains, including web development, data analysis, machine learning etc. Feel free to explore and discover the projects that catch your interest. :bulb:

 ## Projects Highlights
 Here are a few highlights from my GitHub repositories:

-- **Project 1**: *Brief description or tagline for Project 1*.
+- **Capstone**: *Brief description or tagline for Project 1*.
 [Add link to the repository] :star2:
 - **Project 2**: *Brief description or tagline for Project 2*.
 [Add link to the repository] :sparkles:
 - **Project 3**: *Brief description or tagline for Project 3*.
 [Add link to the repository] :rocket: